simplajs/simpla-text/README.md

 ![Version][bower-badge] [![Build status][travis-badge]][travis-url] [![Bower dependencies][bowerdeps-badge]][bowerdeps-url] ![Size][size-badge] <br>
 [![Published][webcomponents-badge]][webcomponents-url] [![Simpla slack group][slack-badge]][slack-url]

-`simpla-text` is editable richtext for the [Simpla](https://www.simpla.io) content system.
-You can edit it seamlessly inline on your page, and use it on its own or inside other textual elements.
+`simpla-text` is a block of editable richtext for the [Simpla](https://www.simpla.io) content system.
+You can update it seamlessly inline on your page, and use it on its own or inside other textual elements.

 <!---
 ```